Jeznar/GitRepo/Items/README.md

 ## Components

 Components for spells that can be used as required items.
+(I rather gave up on keeping this list up to date)

 * **[Diamond](Components/Diamond)** 300gp worth of diamonds for use of [Revivify](../Spells/3rd_Level#revivify).